nextgis/docs_ngconnect/source/edit.rst

 ~~~~~~~~~~~

 When you reset the layer via sync dialog, you update the cached structure.
 This way the caches structure matches the one in the cloud allowing you to continue editing and synchronizing the data.

+To reset a layer, click on the sync symbol (see :numref:`https://docs.nextgis.com/docs_ngconnect/source/edit.html#ngc-check-sync-pic`).
+"Layer status" window will open.
+Click the downward arrow by the "Synchronization" button and in the dropdown menu select **Reset layer**.

+Keep in mind that if you reset the layer, all local changes that had not been synchronized will be lost.

 .. _connect_data_edit_wfs: